Summer School 2022

 Brunch and lunch will be free and served Tues-Friday.

 - Please note that we are required to follow all CDPH and CCHS guidelines.
 We do not know yet what guidance schools will be required to follow, but will let parents know when it is closer to the start of the session.

 Student Attendance Requirements:

-- Students are required to attend and be in-person during their Cohort time.
+- Students are required to attend school on their cohort day and during their assigned time.

-- Once the student’s Cohort time has concluded, the student is dismissed from campus.
+- Once the student’s class time has concluded, the student is dismissed from campus.

 Students will need to bring a device.
-If a student does not have a device, one will be provided by the site for the student to use during their assigned Cohort and/or Learning Hub time.
+If a student does not have a device, one will be provided by the site for the student to use.

 - All courses will be offered through Fuel Ed, an online platform for coursework.